wyattx05/apple-folders-image-generation/Model Development.md

 | ![redcolorfolderonawhiteba_41700723 Background Removed](https://github.com/user-attachments/assets/30b1ebeb-fd85-4df9-8f7f-38b2e5d02f23) | ![orangecolorfolderonawhite_54862724 Background Removed](https://github.com/user-attachments/assets/866187f8-93b9-4247-90a6-ea9915f0f8b1) | ![pinkcolorfolderonawhiteb_4803479 Background Removed](https://github.com/user-attachments/assets/50902625-89d0-4555-a8f7-975352d54827) | ![purplecolorfolderonawhite_8427870 Background Removed](https://github.com/user-attachments/assets/5faa5ba9-ec54-41a6-a487-be9ce47699c9) | ![Yellowcolorfolderonawhite_90432293 Background Removed](https://github.com/user-attachments/assets/4131193b-7759-4aa1-a4e3-236709c0cbb3) | ![greencolorfolderonawhite_71597878 Background Removed](https://github.com/user-attachments/assets/30c4a6c2-28ef-4827-8343-aa40ddcab2f4) | ![bluesmile](https://github.com/user-attachments/assets/046446f0-ae78-4d06-9a6e-8e8548620df7) |
 | ---------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------- |

 Resolution for data set: 512x512
 Training Iterations: 4200
 Model Size: 8
 Time:

 The results of model 6 were a lot better and after fixing all the prompts in the data set I made prompt templates to use while genorating the folders.
 After using this model for a couple hours I realized it was good enough to publish on GitHub making it the first publicly avaible version.
 It still has some major bugs but has created some good folders so far.
 I plan to update with more iterations and give more detailed reports.
 I especially want to try other platforms that DiffusionBee.
+Looking at the results above you can see the star isn't the same color as the folder and looks diffrent than the other folders.
+This has happened with a lot of generations and I kind of like this design too along with the translucent design.
+I could eventually build eough images to build a dataset to devide those designs instead of it being randmom.
+For now model 6 is good and it is time I give my computer a break on training.

+I started this project Sunday January 5th and made Model 6 on January 8th.